colinkeenan/silentcast/README.md

 ![2.png](2.png)

-When automatically resizing, the previous dialogue moved the window to the top left corner.
-This dialogue gives you a chance to move and further resize the window.
+When automatically resizing, the previous dialog moved the window to the top left corner.
+This dialog gives you a chance to move and further resize the window.

 ![2_Trans.png](2_Trans.png)

-If you are using a transparent window, this is the time to define the exact areay to be recorded.
+If you are using a transparent window, this is the time to define the exact area to be recorded.
 After clicking OK, the transparent window will close, but the area for recording will be set to where the interior of that window was.

 #### 1 Get Ready